 This facial recognition tool has been proven to be more successful than humans when deciding whether two pictures are of the same person or not.
 DeepFace scored 97% and humans scored 96%.
 Think of when you upload some photos and Facebook immediately pops up with tag suggestions for the people in the pictures.

 This is where visual recognition is used.
 But, this feature has been controversial because some people are not comfortable with having their facial map data logged.
 In 2012, European regulators had Facebook get rid of the feature in several countries.

 Analyzing your likes and shares for determining user behavior

 Facebook collects data on all of your user activity, including posts you like and share, pages you like, and even what videos you watch.

 It uses this to determine a profile of you and what you like and dislike.
 Facebook can use this data to target advertisements on your feed by knowing what interests you’re interested in.

 Does Facebook sell your data?

 Facebook does not sell user data to outside buyers, such as businesses or advertisers.
 Instead, it uses the data like a master chef would use ingredients – to target advertising and improve services.
 This is done through visual recognition, analyzing likes and shares, and using third-party data firms and apps.

 How does Facebook access your data?

-Facebook can be a double edge sword while its a great platform for social media marketing and social listening but you do have the option to protect your privacy.
-Like all great tools, the application can build or destroy so understanding how Facebook uses data is important and if you would like to learn more how to control these settings you can view them here.
+Facebook can be a double edge sword while it is a great platform for social media marketing and social listening but you do have the option to protect your privacy.
+Like all great tools, the application can build or destroy so understanding how Facebook uses data is important if you would like to learn more about how to control these settings you can view them here.